mrybak/awww-django-template/README.md

 *Disclaimer:
-Using this template is **officially allowed by professors**.
+Using this template is officially allowed by professors.
 I am not responsible for any technical or other problems caused by using this template.*